nextflow-io/training/docs/hands_on/04_implementation.md

 !!! exercise "Problem #12"

-    You should construct the process and run the pipeline in its entirety.
+    You should construct the process from scratch, add the process call and inputs to the workflow block and run the pipeline in its entirety.

     ```bash linenums="1"
     echo "${bam.join('\n')}" > bam.list